-In this case, the Application does not contain many of the studies required by OAC Chapter 4906-4, OAC 4906-2-04(B), OAC 4906-3-06(A), and R.C.
-4906.06, so the Board is violating all of those authorities.
-The Board violated R.C.
-4906.06(A)(2) and OAC 4906-3-06(A) by erroneously determining that the Application is complete and complies with the content requirements of the Board's rules, including OAC Chapter 4906-4.
-The Board violated R.C.
-4906.07(A) by scheduling the hearing without receiving a complete, compliant application.
+OAC Chapter 4906-4 describes the information that the Board must obtain, and the applicant must supply, in order to determine whether the criteria of R.C.
+4906.10(A) have been met.
+In this case, the evidentiary record does not contain much of the information required by OAC Chapter 4906-4, and the Board cannot issue a certificate without an evidentiary record containing this information.
 An administrative agency such as OPSB is required to follow its own rules, as well as applicable statutes.
 State ex rel.
 Cuyahoga Cty.
 Hosp. v.
-Ohio Bureau of Workers' Comp., 27 Ohio St.3d

-25, 27-28 (1986); Parfitt v.
+Ohio Bureau of Workers' Comp., 27 Ohio St.3d 25, 27-28 (1986); Parfitt v.
 Columbus Corr.
 Facility, 62 Ohio St.2d 434, 436 & 437 (1980).
-These authorities that are being violated are designed to benefit the Concerned Citizens by affording them opportunities to provide the Board with input on an Angelina Facility that could seriously impact them, and the Citizens are prejudiced by OPSB's failure to comply with these authorities.
+The rules being violated are designed to benefit the Concerned Citizens by providing them with the information about the Project that they need to provide the Board with their input on an Angelina Project that could seriously impact them, and the Citizens are prejudiced by OPSB's failure to comply with these authorities.
 Cf., id., at 436-37.